nymea/nymea-docs/src/pages/documentation/overview/about-nymea.md

 title: About nymea
 ---

-The main purpose of nymea is to provide a collection of tools, libraries and services to connect devices and online services between each other or build connected devices.
+The main purpose of nymea is to provide a collection of tools, libraries and services to build fully connected devices.
+Nymea provides solutions that scale from highly specific IoT use cases to fully featured smart home platforms, including cloud connectivity.
-Nymea can be used to solve specific small problems for IoT based use cases as well as building a fully featured smart home platform.
-It is open source and privacy focused.

 Given nymea follows a local-first approach, everything can be done without cloud connection and all data is kept in the local network.

 ## nymea structure

-nymea consists of three parts: nymea:core, nymea:ux and nymea:cloud.
+Nymea consists of three parts: nymea:core, nymea:app and nymea:cloud.

 ![](/img/nymea-overview.svg)

 ### nymea:core

 nymea:core is the core piece of the platform.
-It refers to the services and libraries used to build the edge device where the main software is the nymea daemon or nymead.
-It can run on Linux powered devices like on a Raspberry Pi:
+It refers to the services and libraries used to build the edge or bridge device where the main software is the nymea daemon or nymead.
+It can run on any Linux powered device:

   * A typical smart home setup for instance would run a nymea:core on a Raspberry Pi in a home network and talk to IoT devices in the home via WiFi, Bluetooth, ZigBee etc.
-  * A smart hot tub for instance would run nymea:core in a embedded device in the Hot Tub (e.g. a Beaglebone Black, or a Raspberry Pi) and control the hot tup through GPIOs.
+  * A smart hot tub for instance would run nymea:core in a embedded device in the Hot Tub (e.g. a Beaglebone Black, a Raspberry Pi or any other SoC running Linux) and control the hot tup through GPIOs.

 ### nymea:ux